5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/README.md

 - Devices which are present in the `DSDT` but are disabled because they are considered legacy but macOS needs them to be enabled in order to work.
 A prime example for this is the Realtime Clock (RTC) which is disabled in favor of `AWAC` on Wintel machines following newer ACPI specs – usually found on mainboards with 300-series chipsets and newer.

 ### :warning: Don't inject alread known Devices
 A lot of times I come across user configs which contain ACPI Tables and DeviceProperties Hackintool extracted for them.
-In other words: they inject the same already known, unchanged, identical tables back into macOS.
+In other words: they inject the same already known, unchanged, identical tables adn propertis back into macOS.
 This is completely unnecessary, tautological and counter-productive – it slows down boot times as well.

-:bulb: You only need to inject SSDTs and DeviceProperties for *unknown* devices or feature or in case you need to adjust parameters of devices, features etc. So please: don't inject unchanged tables and into the system that you got from the same system in the first place!
+:bulb: You only need to inject SSDTs and DeviceProperties for *unknown* devices or features or in case you need to adjust parameters of devices, features etc. So please: don't inject unchanged tables and into the system that you got from the same system in the first place!

 ## Properties of Fake ACPI Devices